Harlan & Alondra: Singles

 On March 7, 2018, Buddy released the first single from titled "Black", with an accompanying music video coming out the following week.
 On May 10, the second single "Trouble on Central" was released, and a video after the album's release.
 In June and July, he put out two more songs, "Hey Up There" and "Trippin'", to further promote the project.

 Critical reception

 Writing for Pitchfork, Briana Younger said "Buddy emerges as one of the region’s most versatile artists.
 Like a bluesman who still believes things get better, he offsets their often weighty revelations masked in revelry with something that feels more soothing.
 Part conversation and part confessional, Harlan & Alondra is an alternative take on one of pop culture’s most fabled cities.
 Buddy drops the top and extends an invitation to ride with him, reminding us along the way that though it may not always be sunny by the beach, it’s always worthwhile."

+The album was included in Clash's Albums of the Year 2018 list, placing it at #25, as well as in Vibe's unranked 30 Best Albums of 2018 list.